-An All-Patriot League guard who played on Bucknell's 2005 and 2006 NCAA Tournament teams, John Griffin returned to his alma mater in April 2015 as an assistant coach under Nathan Davis.
-Griffin helped the Bison capture Patriot League regular-season titles in each of his first two seasons back in Lewisburg, and in 2016-17 the Bison returned to the NCAAs for the seventh time in team history.
+John Griffin has now been a part of four NCAA Tournament teams at Bucknell, two as a player and two as a coach.
+An All-Patriot League guard who played on Bucknell's 2005 and 2006 NCAA teams, Griffin returned to his alma mater in April 2015 as an assistant coach under Nathan Davis.
+Griffin helped the Bison capture Patriot League regular-season titles in each of his first three seasons back in Lewisburg, and in 2017 and 2018 they added PL Tournament titles and trips to the NCAA Tournament.

 Davis was an assistant coach while Griffin scored 1,084 points during an outstanding four-year career at Bucknell.
 As a senior, he captained the team and earned First Team All-Patriot League honors after averaging 13.1 points per game.
 Griffin ranks third on Bucknell’s career list for 3-point field goals with 220, and his 127 games played was a school record at the time.
 He was a key reserve as a freshman on the 2005 Bison squad that upset Kansas in the first round of the NCAA Tournament.